The AI Talent Gap Is Real. The Real Story Is About Readiness.

 IDC estimates that skills shortages may cost the global economy up to $5.5 trillion by 2026 in product delays, quality issues, missed revenue, and impaired competitiveness.
 Ninety percent of global enterprises are projected to face critical skills shortages by the same year.

 The AI talent gap is not a future problem.
-It is a current crisis.
+It is a current condition every operator running a real business is already navigating.

 While 94% of CEOs and CHROs identify AI as the top in-demand skill for 2025, only 35% feel they have adequately prepared employees for AI roles.
 Only one-third of employees report receiving AI training in the past year.